 Committing to best practices is only the first step.
 The next step is to put tools and technologies in place that make it easier to optimize every aspect of the supply chain.
 The enterprises that invest are setting themselves up to compete in the uncertain and frantic markets of the future.
 The enterprises that continue to rely on an older approach will find it difficult to impossible to stay relevant.

 Posted by Yanira Farray on 10:10 am, With 0 Reads, Filed under Economy.
 You can follow any responses to this entry through the RSS 2.0.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.